Tolmachevo Airport

-Novosibirsk Tolmachevo Airport (Аэропо́рт Толмачёво) (IATA: OVB, ICAO: UNNT) is situated in the town of Ob, 16 km west of the center of Novosibirsk, an industrial and scientific center in Siberia and Russia's third-largest city.
+Novosibirsk Tolmachevo Airport (Аэропо́рт Толмачёво) (IATA: OVB, ICAO: UNNT) is an international airport situated in the town of Ob, 16 km west of the center of Novosibirsk, Siberia, Russia.

 Overview

 There are two (3600 m and 3605 m) active runways in Tolmachevo Airport, along with one large passenger terminal with two connected sections (Section A for domestic flights (25000 m2, 18 check-in desks, 2 jet bridges, capacity 1,800 passengers/hour, and Section B for international flights (27000 m2, 14 check-in desks, 3 jet bridges, capacity 1,300 passengers/hour), 2 cargo terminals and 61 aircraft stands.
 Runway 16 is equipped with an ILS CAT II, which enables aircraft operations in low ceiling (30 metres) and visibility (350 metres).

 The airport is situated in the middle of the route from some important East-Asian cities (e.g. Seoul, Shanghai, Hong Kong, etc.) to Europe which makes it attractive for cargo airlines to use it for refueling stops.
 It serves also as a diversion airport on Polar route 1.